xw88-1933202/UW-CSE163-Project/README.md

 ## Getting Started
 ### Installation Requirements
-To run these code, you will need Python 3.x installed on your computer, as well as the following modules:
+To run these code, you will need Python 3.x installed on your computer(you can download it from the official website: https://www.python.org/downloads/), as well as the following modules:
 * pandas
 * sklearn